Wuxhu11/LittleTiger/_projects/7_project.md

 Reinforcement learning (RL) is a machine learning paradigm where an agent learns to make decisions by interacting with an environment.
 Through trial and error, it receives rewards for good actions and penalties for bad ones.
 The goal is to learn an optimal policy—a strategy—that maximizes cumulative reward over time.

+In my research, I have studied a range of related questions, including:

+- The collaboration between large and small AI models in cloud-edge environments for model inference delay and accuracy {% cite Wang22a %}